Is the Observable Universe Consistent with the Cosmological Principle?: Epilogue

 Putting aside the question of whether matter and radiation cosmic dipoles agree, even if a common cosmic rest frame exists, there is a glaring need to better understand anomalies that now stretch back almost two decades.
 This raises the pressing, yet daunting question: \textit{do these residual asymmetries impact the inference of cosmological parameters within the flat $\Lambda$CDM model?} Independent studies, outlined in section~\ref{sec:CMB_variations}, suggest that this is the case \cite{bib:Fosalba2021, bib:Yeung2022} and intriguingly the emergent dipoles in cosmological parameters tend to align with hemispherical power asymmetry.
 This alignment is physically compelling.
 On the other hand, it is possible that such large variations are precluded \cite{bib:Mukherjee2016, bib:Mukherjee2018}, so further studies are warranted.
 Furthermore, given documented CMB anomalies from section~\ref{sec:early_universe_FLRW_anomalies}, it is no surprise Planck has confirmed that the CMB prefers a phenomenological Bianchi component, but the cosmological parameters are discordant with the current model \cite{bib:Jaffe2005, bib:Jaffe2006, bib:Planck2013b, bib:Planck2016, bib:Saadeh2016}.
 As a result, a simple \textit{homogeneous but anisotropic} model extending the $\Lambda$CDM model is strongly disfavored by Planck.

 The global anisotropic expansion of Bianchi universes is just one simple example of generic models with a non-kinematic differential expansion \cite{bib:Bolejko2016}, however.
-The intriguing planar alignment of quadrupole and octopole (section~\ref{sec:quadrupole_octopole}), and especially the plane normals with the CMB dipole, not only contradict the isotropy assumption, but they may also point to some misinterpretation of the CMB dipole.
-Setting the anomalies aside, the CMB anisotropy spectrum appears to be consistent with the kinematic interpretation of the dipole \cite{bib:Planck2013e, bib:Ferreira2021, bib:Saha2021, bib:Ferreira2021b}.
+The intriguing planar alignment of quadrupole and octopole (section~\ref{sec:quadrupole_octopole}), and especially the plane normals with the CMB dipole, not only \bcomm{suggest a contradiction of} the isotropy assumption, but they may also point to some misinterpretation of the CMB dipole.
+Setting the anomalies aside, the CMB anisotropy spectrum appears to be consistent with the kinematic interpretation of the dipole \cite{bib:Planck2013e, bib:Ferreira2021, bib:Saha2021, bib:Ferreira2021b} \footnote{See \cite{bib:Domenech2022} for an analysis of superhorizon isocurvature modes and the possibility of a non-kinematic contribution to the CMB dipole.}.
 However, recovery of the boost to the CMB frame via special relativistic modulation and aberration of the anisotropy spectrum is sensitive to the multipole range used.
 Imposing a high multipole cutoff, $\ell_{\rm max}$, one finds that the dipole direction moves across the sky from the hemispherical power asymmetry direction to its final direction as $\ell_{\rm max}$ is increased \cite{bib:Planck2013e}.
 This angular scale dependence may be a smoking gun of a non-kinematic contribution to the dipole.
 Further studies of models for non-kinematic anisotropies \cite{bib:Bolejko2016} in relation to both the large angle CMB multipoles and to the Ellis--Baldwin test \cite{bib:Ellis1984} could shed light on this important question.

 In summary, the CMB is to first approximation consistent with FLRW, but loose ends remain.\footnote{See \cite{bib:Kashlinsky2022} for a recent analysis on a possible non-kinematic, primordial nature of the CMB dipole.} While a third satellite experiment, LiteBIRD \cite{bib:Matsumara2014}, is expected to throw further light on CMB anomalies, dedicated studies of the cosmic dipole in the late Universe through SKAO \cite{bib:Bacon2020} will also be illuminating. \\